arinze96/gr8fit-b-fetch./README.md

 git clone https://github.com/your/repository.git.
-Navigate to the project directory: cd Gr8fit-B-Fetch
+Navigate to the project directory: cd Gr8fit-B-Fetch create a file in the root folder named envdata.ts and add your google api key and firebase credentials in this format export const envdata = {
-Open the project in Android Studio or Xcode depending on your platform.
+  GOOGLE_API_KEY: "...",
+  FIREBASE_API_KEY: "...",
+  AUTH_DOMAIN: "...",
+  PROJECT_ID: "...",
+  STORAGE_BUCKET: "...",
+  MESSAGING_SENDER_ID: "...",
+  FIREBASE_APP_ID: "..."
+};
+run npm install to install all dependencies

-Build and run the app on your device.
+Build and run the app on your devicein Android eulator or ios simulator depending on your platform by running [npm run ios] or [npm run android]

 Usage
 Once installed, Gr8fit-B-Fetch will start tracking your fitness activities automatically using